Stripe’s Patrick Collison says no to an IPO any time soon

 “From our standpoint, becoming a public company makes sense when you’ve reached some point of stability, some plateau — [when] you’ve done the stuff that you at least initially set out to.
 And we haven’t.
 We’re still very early in this trajectory that we first established.
 And because we work with startups, they themselves have lengthy trajectories, so this is just going to have to be — when you’re building infrastructure — long time horizons are involved.”

 A remaining question for Stripe, and many other unicorn companies, is what happens to employees who may be itching to get liquid but can’t.
 Undoubtedly, it’s something Collison and company will also be dealing with more and more, particularly as other well-known “unicorns” test the public markets.
-But here, Collison was a little less forthcoming on stage, acknowledging that employee liquidity is an “industry-wide” issue yet avoiding answering whether he’s in favor of secondary sales that allow them to sell a percentage of their shares.
+But here, Collison was a little less forthcoming onstage, acknowledging that employee liquidity is an “industry-wide” issue yet avoiding answering whether he’s in favor of secondary sales that allow them to sell a percentage of their shares.

-What he said: “Part of what makes [this decision] challenging are there are so many constituencies — not just those here in Silicon Valley but the regulators and most notably the SEC and so on, right?” he said.
-“I’ve spent time with people who’ve spent a very long time analyzing this and really digging into the regulatory details and I think you’re starting to see a real appetite in many places to figure out a better model because ultimately, to the extent that the public markets make it harder to really long term time horizon around innovation, that’s really bad for the country overall.
+What he said: “Part of what makes [this decision] challenging are there are so many constituencies — not just those here in Silicon Valley but the regulators and most notably the SEC and so on, right?,” he said.
+“I’ve spent time with people who’ve spent a very long time analyzing this and really digging into the regulatory details and I think you’re starting to see a real appetite in many places to figure out a better model because ultimately, to the extent that the public markets make it harder to really long-term time horizon around innovation, that’s really bad for the country overall.
 It’s bad for investors, too.”

-What he didn’t say: he’s not a fan of employees cashing out early, though that seems to be the case.
-At least, Shriram Bhashyam, cofounder of EquityZen, a platform that enables start-up employees to sell their nonpublic equity compensation, says his understanding is that Stripe “has restrictions in place that require board approval for employees to transfer their shares.”
+What he didn’t say: He’s not a fan of employees cashing out early, though that seems to be the case.
+At least, Shriram Bhashyam, co-founder of EquityZen, a platform that enables startup employees to sell their nonpublic equity compensation, says his understanding is that Stripe “has restrictions in place that require board approval for employees to transfer their shares.”

 A source familiar with the company’s regime says those restrictions are toughest for newer employees to get around.
 According to this person, early Stripe employees were allowed to sell some shares, but the company subsequently amended its bylaws to clamp down on the practice.